 If you have any problems with True Utility products purchased from EBay you must contact the Seller directly.

 Purchases from EBay/Amazon are not covered under our returns policy as we do not have any Certified EBay/Amazon Sellers.
 If you have any problems with True Brands products purchased from EBay/Amazon you must contact the Seller directly.

 You must be 18 years and over to purchase any of our pocket knives.
 Locking knives are illegal to carry in the UK.
-All our knives are locking knives.

 The brightness of our LED torches is indicated in the form of a ‘Lumen’ rating, this reveals the maximum amount of light that will be emitted every time the torch is switched on.
 One lumen is the equivalent to the brightness of one flame of one candle.
 The torch’s lumen output will also define the length of time that the torch batteries will last you.
 Before buying one, it is advisable to have a think about the intended use for the torch, this will give you a clearer idea of what lumen rating torch is actually required for the job.

 The other rating you will come across is the ‘Watts’.
 This figure isn’t actually as important as the lumens because LED torches do not really consume that much power anyway.

 LED torches emit a characteristic pure white light, more akin to natural sun light, this is very different from the old style flashlights where the light colour is more yellowish.
 Furthermore, when the batteries start to lose power, LED torches continue to project the white light, unlike the traditional torches which will turn progressively dimmer and more yellowy-orange in colour.